ci4rail/docs/docs/_includes/content/io4edge/binaryiotypea/detailed-description.md

 #### Mixed Application

-This example shows how you can use one pins of a group as input and the other pin as output.
+This example shows how you can use one pin of a group as input and the other pin as output.
 It also shows that you can supply each group with a different voltage:

 ![Mixed Application]({{ '/user-docs/images/edge-solutions/moducop/io-modules/binaryiotypea/use-case-mixed-voltage.svg' | relative_url }})